hetznercloud/csi-driver/docs/nomad/README.md

 ⚠️ Nomad is not officially supported.

-Only [Kubernetes Hetzner Cloud csi-driver](./docs/kubernetes/README.md) is officially supported.
+Only [Kubernetes](./docs/kubernetes/README.md) is officially supported.

 ## Preconditions